 If you have this area under control already, then Bravo!
 But, if you are like many women and don’t know where to begin or would like to have more resources on hand, please examine the suggested resources list.
 And if you are really concerned…the Mp3 Welcome to Womanhood (see link for FREE Mp3 below) could be just the pep talk you need!

-And finally, because this conversation can be as difficult on Mom as it is for your daughter, I want to really encourage you to study up and be prepared.
+And finally, because this conversation can be as difficult for Mom as it is for your daughter, I want to really encourage you to study up and be prepared.
 And don’t forget to post questions, suggestions, and comments on the post for Chapter 2!
 Remember, this is a process we are all going through…you are not in this alone.

 - Read Chapter 2 of Beautiful Girlhood aloud to your daughter and do the questions in The Companion Guide to Beautiful Girlhood.

-- If your daughter is approaching the age when you need to talk to her about her changing body, plan on how you will explain things to her.
+- If your daughter is approaching the age when you need to talk to her about her changing body, plan how you will explain things to her.
 (Check out the resources listed below for help!)

 - How will you prepare her for this change?
 Perhaps you will give her a book to read and discuss.
 Go for a mother-daughter day?
 Go bra shopping?
 Maybe even a special meal including your husband, you, and her?

-- Because this chapter is about becoming a capable woman read Proverbs 31 several times with your daughter this week.
+- Because this chapter is about becoming a capable woman, read Proverbs 31 several times with your daughter this week.
 Ask the Lord to give insight into who the woman was/is and how you and your daughter can be more like her!

 “Charm is deceptive, and beauty is fleeting,